ProjectPythia/pythia-foundations/foundations/terminal.md

 On Windows, open **Miniforge Prompt**.
 On a Mac or Linux machine, open **Terminal**.

-1. Activate your Conda environment:
+1. Activate your conda environment:

    ```
    $ conda activate pythia_test_env